esxjs/esx/readme.md

 * `react` v16.8+ is required as a peer dependency
 * `react-dom` v16.8+ is required as a peer dependency
 * `esx` is built for Node 10+
-* Supported Operating Systems: Windows, Linux, macOs
+* Supported Operating Systems: Windows, Linux, macOS

 ## Limitations